 Queen pulls out of engagements after falling ill with chest infection

-Camilla is understood to be resting at home and being looked after by royal doctors.
+A disappointed Camilla is understood to be resting at home, while being looked after by royal doctors.

 Your support helps us to tell the story